lenanya/stklng/README.md

 https://github.com/lenanya/stklng/wiki

-### syntax highlighting for vscode
+## syntax highlighting for vscode
 https://github.com/lenanya/stklng-syntax

 https://marketplace.visualstudio.com/items?itemName=lenanya.stklng-syntax

 (you can also just search stklng in the vscode extension browser)

-#### great thanks to the folks in the C3 Discord server for answering my countless questions!
+## great thanks to the folks in the C3 Discord server for answering my countless questions, and of course lerno for creating this awesome language <3